flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180309-18-04-09-russia-investigation-update.md

 background_image: >-
   https://smarthernews.com/wp-content/uploads/2018/03/pexels-photo-129112-360x360.jpeg
 card_1:
-  card_text: "Russia Probe Recap\n------------------\n\nAccording to reports, Robert Muellera\x19sA Special Counsel team considers President Trump to be a subject a\x14 not a criminal targeta\x14 in the Russian election interference investigation.\n\nHere's what it means & what it doesn't"
+  card_text: "Russia Probe Recapn------------------nnAccording to reports, Robert Muellerax19sA Special Counsel team considers President Trump to be a subject ax14 not a criminal targetax14 in the Russian election interference investigation.nnHere's what it means & what it doesn't"
   card_citation: Here's what it means &amp; what it doesn't
 card_2:
   card_text: >-